-He studied bachelor of architecture at Shiraz University and received his master’s degree in interior architecture from University of Art (Tehran), doing research on environmental psychology and Iranian nursing homes for his thesis.
+Mr Haghnia studied bachelor of architecture at Shiraz University and received his master’s degree in interior architecture from University of Art (Tehran), doing research on environmental psychology and Iranian nursing homes for his thesis.
 He is currently conducting a PhD research in architecture at The University of Auckland, focusing on critical analysis of residential care environments in Iran.
 His research concentrates on the impacts of macro-scale factors including social, economic, and aged-care policies on spatial organisation of these environments.

-Covid-19 outbreaks among the elderly in the U.S. nursing homes: an architectural approach
+COVID-19 outbreaks among the elderly in the U.S. nursing homes: An architectural approach

 Saeed Haghnia, The University of Auckland, New Zealand